decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Inputs:

-- msg_octets (REQUIRED), octet string.
+- msg_octets (REQUIRED), an octet string.
 The message to be hashed.
 - dst (OPTIONAL), an octet string representing a domain separation tag.
                   If not supplied, it defaults to the octet string given by ciphersuite_id || "H2S_", where ciphersuite_id is